OIM3640/resources/syllabus_2026spring.md

 - Understand how Python can be used for simple web applications and the fundamentals of how the internet works
 - Collect, clean, and analyze data to generate business insights
 - Present analytical results clearly to support decision-making
-- **Collaborate with AI tools** (ChatGPT, GitHub Copilot, etc.) while maintaining independent judgment and critical evaluation
+- **Collaborate with AI tools** while maintaining independent judgment and critical evaluation
 - Build a **public portfolio** of programming and analytical skills that can be showcased to potential employers
 - **Reflect on and articulate your learning process**, demonstrating growth over time